triveniremany/Articles/Azure.md

 <img src="images/image3.jpg">
 </td>
 <td width=500>
-Infrastructure as a service <bold>(IaaS)</bold> is an instant computing infrastructure, provisioned and managed over the internet. ...
-A cloud computing service provider, such as <bold> Azure</bold>, manages the infrastructure, while you purchase, install, configure, and manage your own software—operating systems, middleware, and applications.
+Infrastructure as a service <b>(IaaS)</b> is an instant computing infrastructure, provisioned and managed over the internet. ...
+A cloud computing service provider, such as <b> Azure</b>, manages the infrastructure, while you purchase, install, configure, and manage your own software—operating systems, middleware, and applications.
 </td>
 </tr>
 </table>